seen

 Earth.
 Seen here are Tim and Julie showing just how small the

 X38 is.
-In fact,

 it can be carried under the wing of a plane for testing in the upper atmosphere.